turingschool/mod-0-curriculum/syllabus.md

 **_Intensive:_** Students are expected to join a zoom call every morning from approximately 9-10am MT.
 A handful of other live sessions will be placed on the calendar, schedule will vary based, but students should plan to work for about 10-12 hours/day each day of the week.
 Students should not have any other work commitments or responsibilities while taking this course.

 ### Communication
 All Turing staff members will use Slack as the primary means of communication with students.
-As an incoming student, any information you need can usually be found in our Turing Slack workpace.
+As an incoming student, any information you need can usually be found in our Turing Slack workspace.
 As a norm, we expect members of our community to respond to Slack messages within 24 hours.

 ## Grading
 While we don't have a traditional grading scale at Turing, your successful completion of this course depends on your ability to complete assignments on time, implement feedback on those assignments, and demonstrate your learning in a live evaluation.
 Follow the links below to find all required assignments for your specific program: